thoughtbot/factory_bot/CONTRIBUTING.md

 ## Notes
 * Please add tests if you changed code.
 Contributions without tests won't be accepted.
+* If you don't know how to add tests, please put in a PR and leave a comment asking for help.
+We love helping!
 * Please don't update the Gem version.

 [repo]: https://github.com/thoughtbot/factory_girl/tree/master